zowe/zowe.github.io/security.md

 #### What happens after security report is received by Zowe Security Workgroup
 * After your report is received, a member of the Zowe security team replies to acknowledge receipt of the report.
 * Without unnecessary delay the report is [analyzed](Security-issues-analysis-and_assessment).
 Please expect to be contacted for clarification.
-* After the issue is sufficiently documented, the Zowe security team coordinates the issue [mitigation](#Security-issues-mitigation) with the affected project.
+* After the issue is sufficiently documented, the Zowe security team coordinates the issue [mitigation](#Security-issues-mitigation).

-## Security issues analysis and assessment
+## Analysis and assessment
 <!--
     <span style="display:none">(Zowe-SSDP-SDLC #ID: ZSSD-LP:RV-ARV)</span>
     <span style="display:none"> (Zowe-SSDP-SDLC #ID: ZSSD-LP:RV-ARV-AEV)</span>
     <span style="display:none"> (NIST-SSF: #REF: SSDF:RV.2.1)</span>
 -->

-* Any issue reported by external reporters or identified by internal testing or code review, is analyzed/assessed/triaged within the security workgroup.<br/>
+* Reported issues are analyzed within the security workgroup.<br/>
-* The issues' assessment outcome is the value of the risk severity measured by the combination of exploitability and impact of the issue on the respective components and the whole Zowe system.
+* The issues' analyzes outcome is determined by the risk severity measured by the combination of exploitability and impact.
-The exploitability is be carefully investigated taking into account the component's specific usage of the vulnerable code.
 The severity can be one of the:

+    #  TOD:O: Synch and merge the Prio and Severity into one topic

     * Critical (C) - An event that, if it occurred, would cause program failure (inability to achieve minimum acceptable requirements).
     * Serious (S) - An event that, if it occurred, would cause major cost and schedule increases.
 Secondary requirements may not be achieved.